keshavsaharia/FirebaseLink/README.md

 (* fb points to https://firebaselink.firebaseio.com/foo/bar/baz *)
 fb = Firebase[{"firebaselink", "foo", "bar", "baz"}]
 ```
 Just like the JavaScript Firebase library, creating a Firebase symbol is a very lightweight operation, so it can be called in a mapping or large iteration.
-To write to the Firebase (or child of the Firebase):
+To write to a location:

 ```Mathematica
 FirebaseWrite[fb, "foo"]